SMByC/AcATaMa/docs/index.md

 guidance and best practices for sampling design, estimation of land category areas and changes, and map accuracy assessment.

-> *Important:* AcATaMa with the version [22.10.23](https://github.com/SMByC/AcATaMa/releases/tag/22.10.23) has received
+> *Important:* AcATaMa with the version [24.10](https://github.com/SMByC/AcATaMa/releases/tag/24.10) has received
 > a major update.
-Check if you are using the latest version of the plugin, this documentation is based on that major
+Check if you are using the latest version of the plugin, this documentation is based on that
 > update.

 ![](img/overview.webp)